emilohman/node-red-contrib-plejd/README.md

 ### Input Node

-Return state changes of Plejd devices in *msg.payload*.
+Return state changes of Plejd devices in **msg.payload**.
 Example input:
 ```
 {id: 11, state: 'on', dim: 255}
 ```

 ### Output node

-Change state of a Plejd device in the mesh,
+Change state of a Plejd device in the mesh by using **msg.payload**:

 ```
 {id: 12, state: 'off', dim: 255}